 While many patients want to improve the genetic aspects of their nose, rhinoplasty can also correct functional issues, such as limited nasal airflow resulting from abnormal nasal structures and breathing difficulties due to a deviated septum.
 Made of cartilage and bone, the septum is the wall between your two nostrils dividing the nasal cavity into halves; the ideal nasal septum is straight, while a deviated septum occurs when the septum shifts away from the midline, affecting nasal breathing.

 Another breathing issue occurs when one or both sides of your nose collapse inward when you breathe.
 This condition is called nasal valve collapse or nasal vestibular stenosis.
-Both of these conditions can be corrected during nose surgery.
+Both of these conditions can be corrected during your rhinoplasty.
 Reconstructive rhinoplasty is another type of nose surgery performed to correct a severe deformity of the nose that is related to injury, trauma, or cancer.
 Revision (secondary) rhinoplasty is designed to correct a previous rhinoplasty that, in many cases, involves the replacement of large amounts of cartilage removed during the first procedure.

 With all of the different types of rhinoplasty surgery available, Dr. Killingsworth, Dr. Farber, and their plastic surgery team will individualize a treatment plan to meet all of your needs and expectations.

-During your consultation, you will be encouraged to bring photographs of celebrities or other people whose noses you like (and do not like), so our nose surgeons can better comprehend your goals and determine if they are realistic.
+During your consultation, you will be encouraged to bring photographs of celebrities or other people whose noses you like (and do not like), so our Atlanta Rhinoplasty surgeons can better comprehend your goals and determine if they are realistic.
 It is important you understand that what might look good on one person may not be right for your facial profile and personal anatomy.
 With the expertise and advice of Dr. Killingsworth and his rhinoplasty surgeons, together you will decide on the proper procedure(s) that can provide the most rewarding and satisfying outcome.*

 Rhinoplasty surgeries are usually considered outpatient procedures that can take from one to three hours to complete, depending on the type of nose surgery you have, as well as the degree of correction involved.
 Rhinoplasty is typically performed using local anesthesia with intravenous (IV) sedation or general anesthesia, although a revision rhinoplasty may involve general anesthesia because it is a more complicated surgery.